kaminiwalunj/mslearn-fabric/Instructions/Labs/02-analyze-spark.md

----
-lab:
-    title: 'Analyze data with Apache Spark'
-    module: 'Use Apache Spark to work with files in a lakehouse'
+# Lab : Use Apache Spark in Microsoft Fabric
----

 # Analyze data with Apache Spark